-Reporting of pT category is based on information available to the pathologist at the time the report is issued.
+Reporting of pT, pN, and (when applicable) pM categories is based on information available to the pathologist at the time the report is issued.
 As per the AJCC (Chapter 1, 8th Ed.) it is the managing physician's responsibility to establish the final pathologic stage based upon all pertinent information, including but potentially not limited to this pathology report.